 I became involved in QDT through my kids – all three of whom have been looked after at the brilliant nursery.
 As I found out more about the range of amazing work QDT delivers to the local community, I was inspired to try to become more involved and eventually became a trustee.
 I run a film production company – Inside Job Productions – a social enterprise working with clients across the voluntary and public sectors.
 We do a lot of work with young people and in the criminal justice sector (and sometimes both!) and run a training scheme for serving prisoners.

-I am Chair of the Heathside & Lethbridge Youth Project, a registered charity which manages the Wash House Youth Club.
+I am Chair of the Wash House Youth Project, a registered charity which manages the Wash House Youth Club.
 Prior to taking on the role of Chair I was Treasurer for six years.
-We work in close partnership with other service providers on both the Heathside & Lethbridge and Orchard & Coldbath estates I recently became a trustee of QDT to help strengthen the links between our two organisations as we are looking to enhance the scope of youth provision in and around the estates.
-I have lived locally for the last 11 years and attend the Church of the Ascension Blackheath, which has a long standing involvement in outreach work on the estates.
+We work in close partnership with other service providers on both the Parkside and Orchard & Coldbath estates.
+I became a trustee of QDT to help strengthen the links between our two organisations.
+We worked to enhance the scope of youth provision in and around the estates, through appointing a full-time youth development worker through to 2019 and are now in partnership with the Charlton Athletic Community Trust and Peabody Housing.
+I have lived locally for the last 23 years and attend the Church of the Ascension Blackheath, which has a long-standing involvement in outreach work on the estates.